nisharao321/exp2b/relative-humidity-of-assman-psychrometer-nitk/experiment/postest.md

 <b>d.
 Flow of heat at muslin cloth take place through convection only.</b> <br>

 Q 7.
 Which of the following statement is correct?  <br>
-a. flow of heat from air to bulb with wet muslin cloth is slower than the rate of heat loss from the bulb with wet muslin due to evaporation.<br>
+a.
+Flow of heat from air to bulb with wet muslin cloth is slower than the rate of heat loss from the bulb with wet muslin due to evaporation.<br>
 b.
 At wet bulb temperature, flow of heat from air to bulb with wet muslin cloth is equal to the rate of heat loss from the bulb with wet muslin due to evaporation.<br>
-c. flow of heat from air to bulb with wet muslin cloth is higher than the rate of heat loss from the bulb with wet muslin due to evaporation.<br>
+c.
+Flow of heat from air to bulb with wet muslin cloth is higher than the rate of heat loss from the bulb with wet muslin due to evaporation.<br>
 <b>d.
 Both a & b.<br></b>

 Q 7.
 In Assman Psychrometer, metal designed are provided in order to  <br>